 Saturday, July 14 – Jackie claimed that the bowling anecdote took place 6 days before Bruce died.
 What’s fascinating to note is that Bruce didn’t bowl despite wanting to go with Jackie.
 From the latter’s point-of-view, Bruce was brooding in a way that suggested he was plotting his next move (as typed in a book titled Dying for Action: The Life and Films of Jackie Chan).
 Meanwhile, many of the bowlers were bowled over by the fact that he was there.
 In an interview with Jackie, John Little learned that Jackie liked to go to the bowling alleys because the Triads never frequented there.
 He stopped going to the pool halls because that’s where the Triads would congregate.

-Monday, July 16 – Lee phones Unicorn Chan (小麒麟) because he couldn’t be contacted in person due to working in Manila on a film titled The Unwanted.
-Unicorn is told that Lee is getting headaches.
+Monday, July 16 – Lee makes a $200 phone call to Unicorn Chan (小麒麟) because he couldn’t be contacted in person due to working in Manila on a film titled The Unwanted.
+Lee tells Unicorn that he is getting headaches.
 After Lee’s death, Unicorn denied this because he could not be seen by Star Sea to be in cahoots with Lee (who he has known since childhood) following the previous announcement of the impending lawsuit.
 The flip side to the denial is that Unicorn can’t be interrogated about a topic which he ostensibly has no awareness of.

 Tuesday, July 17 – Wong sees Lee at the G.H. studio, he decides to walk away but Lee sees him and engages him in conversation.
 After a while of chatting, Lee tells him that some people in H.K. are not friendly with him.
 Wong doesn’t understand who he is referring to.
 Afterwards, Lee declares that he will return to Seattle.
 He confided to the wrong man.
 This was the same day that Lee was supposed to have got Ray to sign George Lazenby to G.H.
 If true, Lee intended Lazenby to be his successor so that Ray wouldn’t be so clingy.
 If false, Ray was the one who anointed Lazenby for the press to anoint as Golden Harvest’s golden boy.
 I find it to be dubious that there has never been photos of the two stars to highlight such a momentous occasion.
 For those who care to differ…

-Thursday, July 19 – There is a vitriolic argument at night.
-Bruce and Ray argue over the accounts of Concord.
+Thursday, July 19 – Bruce and Ray have a vitriolic argument over the accounts of Concord.
 Tom Bleecker claimed that the box office receipt of The Way of the Dragon (猛龍過江) was falsely inflated (foreboding how Ip Man 3 was reported for having a fraudulent earning).
 This was to hide the flagrant fact that protection money was being laundered to the Triads.
 According to his interview on the U.S. Death by Misadventure DVD, Charles Lowe (a.k.a.
 Luk Ching) claimed that this was the day when he last saw Bruce.
 It was Charles (not Ray) who Bruce was going to have dinner with on the next day.
 At this juncture, I should note that he ended up being one of the cameramen for Bruce Lee, the Man and the Legend.

 Andre Morgan (G.H. producer) claimed that the trio had a morning meeting at his office.
 Lee ate hash (almost a semi-literal smoking gun), complained of a headache and asked Andre for codeine but he didn’t have any.
 Lazenby claimed to have lunched with Lee after the meeting.
 According to Matthew Polly’s Chasing the Dragon article for Playboy, Lee and Ray went straight to Betty’s home instead of Lee’s house.
-Maybe Lee would still have been alive if he focused on casting Irene Ryder instead.
 I would like to digress by referencing a recent news story of a Brit, Daniella Obeng, who also died at the age of 32.
 The singer had been living with a brain tumour and epilepsy for years, which meant that she had suffered “silent seizures.”